Dollyydav23/Bash-Scripting/Bash-scriptin/Bash-Tasks-details.md

    **pid:** Give the process id.
    **%cpu/ %mem:** Give the resource usage. then it sorted by highest usage , then head shows top 5 row.
+---
+## Explanation of Script Commands:- Task 4
+1.